Is Bulgaria Safe For A Family Holiday? Honest Review Of Sunny BeachImage Credits: Private Photos from Vacations

 The Bulgarian police system is quite, different than ours, it is up to the individual policeman to judge how you should pay, and most likely they'll want some cash in hand, to make a problem go away.

 The city is most likely still controlled by mafia-like structures with corruption and bribery, so if you, anyhow get into trouble, just do exactly as they say, afterward, you can go to your own travel agency and tell them about the situation, if you feel like you were unfairly treated.

-Why Sunny Beach is a Great Family Vacation
+Why Sunny Beach is a Great (But Boring) Family Vacation

 I have been there 3 times, almost 20 weeks in total, so I might be quite fed up with Bulgaria, but there is also some lovely things that make it great.

 My son enjoyed sitting in the stroller at the long beach walk and just looking at the people, the hundreds of shops with tacky cheap crap, he enjoyed the cheap ice cream and the cheap fruit and crisps, while his mum and dad took turns to be the one who gets to drink an incredibly cheap piná colada or mojito.

 I really do know, many families, where cheap and bang-for-the-buck is high on the list, if this is you, then Bulgaria hits the spot.
 Go for a 4 or 5-star hotel or closed resort, it sounds it expensive, but it isn't.